akalmannakarmi/IT-Club-Manager/README.md

 # IT-Club-Manager
-It is a collection of programs to manange the data of It Club
+Simply, It is a collection of programs to manage the data of It club

+Functions
+* Database to store all member data
+* Website for the members to login